BiTE®, a little-known immunotherapy with an innovative mechanism of action against cancer

 The company Amgen has been a pioneer in the development of this technology and was the first to get a BiTe® therapy approved by the European Medicines Agency

-Dr. Josep Maria Ribera, from the Catalan Institute of Oncology; senior consultant in the Department of Clinical Hematology of the Germans Trias i Pujol Hospital; and head of the ALL group of the PETHEMA group highlights that, “for now, this technology has been used in the treatment of hematological cancers such as acute lymphoblastic leukemia and aggressive lymphomas, but in theory it could be applied to other cancers.”
+Dr. Josep Maria Ribera, senior consultant of the Clinical Hematology Service of the Institut Català d’Oncologia at the Germans Trias i Pujol Hospital and head of the ALL group of the PETHEMA group highlights that, “for now, this technology has been used in the treatment of hematological cancers such as acute lymphoblastic leukemia and aggressive lymphomas, but in theory it could be applied to other cancers.”

 A new horizon